A hyphema is when blood collects between the clear front part of the eye (cornea) and the colored part of the eye (iris).

 A hyphema usually happens because of a strong hit to the eye, especially during sports or play.
 Sometimes it can happen after surgery or if there are abnormal blood vessels in the eye.
 In rare cases, certain medical problems like juvenile xanthogranuloma and cancer can cause a hyphema.

-Fig. 1: A hyphemia is an accumulation of blood in the space between the cornea and the iris.
+Fig. 1: A hyphema: an accumulation of blood in the anterior chamber (front part of the eye)

-The blood from a hyphema can clog the drainage canals of the eye causing a rise in intraocular pressure.
-Prolonged elevated intraocular pressure can lead to glaucoma and irreversible optic nerve damage.
-This can be more common in those patients with sickle cell anemia.
+Sometimes, the blood from a hyphema can clog normal eye drainage and cause high eye pressure.
+If the eye pressure stays too high for too long this can cause glaucoma and permanent eye damage.
+This can be more common in people with sickle cell anemia.

-If the blood does not clear after a suitable period of time and conservative medical treatment, or if there is an uncontrollable rise in intraocular pressure, surgery may be performed to remove the blood.
+If the blood does not clear with rest and medication or if the eye pressure is too high for too long, then surgery may be needed to remove the blood.

 ARE THERE ANY LONG-TERM EFFECTS FROM A HYPHEMA?

 While many people heal well from a hyphema and get their vision back, there can be complications.
 If the eye bleeds again while healing or other parts of the eye are injured, there may be permanent vision problems.
 Sometimes the eye’s drainage canals are damaged due to the injury, causing glaucoma (vision loss from high eye pressure).
 An ophthalmologist can check for damage to the drainage canals with special tools and testing and then decide if ongoing monitoring is needed.
 It is important for parents, schools, and communities to encourage use of eye protection during sports and play to prevent eye injuries, including hyphema.

 More scientific information on hyphema can be found: